Martingale Betting Progression

 Why the Martingale is Popular

-- Works on any even-money bet: Flexible across different games
+- Works on any even-money bet

 The Critical Flaw: Exponential Growth